-HUD further adjusts the rents for three-bedroom and larger units to reflect HUD's policy to set higher rents for these units than would result from using unadjusted market rents.
+HUD further adjusts the rents for three-bedroom and larger units to reflect HUD's policy to set higher rents for these units.
 This adjustment is intended to increase the likelihood that the largest families, who have the most difficulty in leasing units, will be successful in finding eligible program units.
-The adjustment adds 8.7 percent to the unadjusted threebedroom FMR estimates and adds 7.7 percent to the unadjusted four-bedroom FMR estimates.
-The FMRs for unit sizes larger than four bedrooms are calculated by adding 15 percent to the fourbedroom FMR for each extra bedroom.
-For example, the FMR for a fivebedroom unit is 1.15 times the fourbedroom FMR, and the FMR for a sixbedroom unit is 1.30 times the fourbedroom FMR.
-FMRs for single-room occupancy units are 0.75 times the zerobedroom (efficiency) FMR.
+The adjustment adds 8.7 percent to the unadjusted three-bedroom FMR estimates and adds 7.7 percent to the unadjusted four-bedroom FMR estimates.
+The FMRs for unit sizes larger than four bedrooms are calculated by adding 15 percent to the four-bedroom FMR for each extra bedroom.
+For example, the FMR for a five-bedroom unit is 1.15 times the four-bedroom FMR, and the FMR for a six-bedroom unit is 1.30 times the four-bedroom FMR.
+FMRs for single-room occupancy units are 0.75 times the zero-bedroom (efficiency) FMR.

-For low-population, nonmetropolitan counties with small or statistically insignificant 2006-2010 5-year ACS recent-mover rents, HUD uses state nonmetropolitan data to determine bedroom ratios for each bedroom size.
+For low-population, nonmetropolitan counties with small or statistically insignificant 2006-2010 5-year ACS standard quality rents, HUD used state non-metropolitan data to determine bedroom ratios for each unit bedroom count.
 HUD made this adjustment to protect against unrealistically high or low FMRs due to insufficient sample sizes.